 2. Create a classification committee in the Biopesticides and Pollution Prevention Division (BPPD) to guide uncertain cases through, and prior to, the new active ingredient submission process.
 Registrants intending to submit novel biopesticides to EPA for FIFRA registration can face uncertainty in whether their product will be classified as a biochemical or microbial pesticide, what data requirements will apply, and how to adequately fulfil those requirements.
 Those uncertainties can result in regulatory delays and barriers to entry in some cases.
 For example, fermentation products may have different materials that go into the fermentation media relative to the output that make it unclear how to classify the product and what needs to be tested.
 BPPD should create a committee to deal with these uncertain cases so that a consistent decision process is followed, and a point of contact exists outside of the risk management branches.
-This type of committee that determines whether a submission would be handled by BPPD or the Registration Division.
+This type of committee could serve a purpose internal to BPPD similar to the bioclassification committee that determines whether a submission would be handled by BPPD or the Registration Division.